 o Tom Kelly nominated Jack Iafret for the AMA’s Carl Goldberg “Vital People Award” in 2018, and AMA accepted the nomination.
 A proud moment for Jack and the club.

-Club Members Activities for AMA:
+History of Club Members Activities for AMA:

 In the 90’s our club was an integral part of the NATIONAL SOARING CHAMPIONSHIPS for many years.
 This responsibility was a result of being in a leadership role of the League of Silent Flight, the Soaring SIG.
 The LSF put on its own Soaring Nationals for several years before joining forces with the AMA to hold what is now the AMA/LSF Soaring NATS.